unfoldingWord/uw-content-validation/src/components/content-check-repo/DesignSpecification.md

 1. If URL points to a path, return all matches on path.
 The returned array is, as above, all the blob URLs for type blobs
 1. If no matches found return an empty array

-### Fetch and Count
+### Fetch and Check

-- Input: array of path and blob URLs to fetch and count
+- Input: array of path and blob URLs to fetch and check
 - Output:
   - if error encountered, return error message
   - array of path and SHAs